-Dr. Graham's research interests include sexual health in older adults, sexual problems in women, the design and implementation of interventions to improve the uptake and experience of condom use, gender and clinical sexology, and innovative sex education interventions for adolescents.
-One of her most recent projects evaluates the use of video gamification as an intervention in sex education among adolescents and young adults.
-Dr. Graham is also a founding member of the Kinsey Institute's Condom Use Research Team (KI-CURT), an internationally recognized, multidisciplinary team researching behavioral aspects of condom use and misuse which has produced over 50 articles and two book chapters on condom-use associated variables, including identifying race-specific barriers to condom use, and she has worked with industry partners on the development of more effective condom designs.
+Dr. Graham's research interests include sexual health in older adults, sexual problems in women, the design and implementation of interventions to improve the uptake and experience of condom use, gender and clinical the use of video gamification as an intervention in sex education among adolescents and young adults.